-Renowned South African painter Ryan Hewett’s The Garden is set to become the inaugural exhibition at Unit London’s Mayfair Gallery.
+Renowned London-based painter Ryan Hewett is set to become the inaugural exhibition at Unit London’s Mayfair Gallery with The Garden.

 For Ryan Hewett, the portrait goes far beyond simply capturing the external accuracy of a subject.
 What makes a portrait special, rather, is depicting an empathetic portal to understand the inner journey.

 “I look for depth,” Hewett says.
 “And then it’s an ongoing process of construction and deconstruction.
 Each subject involves a journey in the evolution of technique.”

 Renowned for his brooding and evocative paintings, Hewett has had his work acclaimed for his signature vigorous textural quality.
 Relying heavily on his free-flowing process of memory and creative imagination, the self-taught painter has found success in the art world, with his previous solo exhibitions receiving widespread acclaim for his unique exploration of the self.

 The Garden, however, marks a significant moment in the 37-year old’s career.
 Consisting of large oil paintings, drawings and cutouts that lean toward fantasy, Hewett couples it with a juxtaposition of flattened angular shapes that draw the viewer’s focus back to the materiality and technique of traditional painting.

 “I think there’s a big shift in process and content,” he admits.
 “For the first time, I’ve moved away from just faces and explored other subject matters.”